Maxyee/hulu-clone/README.md

 ```

-## How To Setup Nextjs Project From Scratch
+## How To Setup Nextjs with TailWindCss Project From Scratch

 For the kind information.
 In this project, I installed everything of NextJs from scratch.
 I explained everything step by step below: